ikapta/weapon/README.md

 # weapon

-Tool for bootstrap your mac
+Tools for bootstrap your mac

 ## Usage